sleepEarly7z/easy-drive/README.md

     - Worked on backend and frontend of Rate&Review profile page for instructors, with functionalities of Add/Delete/Update/Read/Sort/Search reviews, and allowing user to view appointments in a Calendar.
     - Implemented user registration/login/authentication functionalities, and allow new instrutors to choose their available timeslots every week when signup their account.
 - Chloe Zhang
+    - set up schemas (instructor, student, reviews) in MongoDB.
+    - seeded the database with fake data for testing purpose.
+    - set up the express server and made a template for the team to follow the router-service-database structrue.
+    - implemented the filtering and sorting functionality on Explore page, both frontend and backend.
+    - refactored the follow/unfollow functionality with redux managing the state.
+    - implemented the useStudent() hook to fetch student infomation and data of the followed instructors.
+    - displayed followed instructors' names from a student's profile page.
+    - implemented the update of an instructor's average rating and rating distribution upon a review is added, deleted or updated.
+    - added the MongoDB url as an enviroment variable for deployment.
+    - drafted user case stories for final presentation.
 - Davis Qi
     - Design and created slider's profile card and the earlier version of profile cards on explore page.
     - Worked on follow/unfollow function that send a patch request to backend using routes,reducer, and action; the results are stored in MongoDB.